Kinematics Modeling Network for Video-based Human Pose Estimation: Experiments

 \section{Experiments}

-We first introduce specific experimental settings including datasets, implementation details, and the evaluation metrics.
+We first introduce specific experimental settings.
 Then, we compare the proposed KIMNet against existing state-of-the-art video-based methods.
 We also provide ablation studies to confirm the effectiveness of the proposed KMM.
-Next, we conduct comprehensive experiments about the occlusion to show advantages of the proposed model.
-Finally, we compare KIMNet with existing state-of-the-art method in non occlusion scenes.
+Finally, we conduct comprehensive experiments in the occluded scene to show advantages of the proposed model.